 Location: Plovdiv, Bulgaria

-In 2013 the program will be hosted by Archaeological museum of Plovdiv.
+In 2015 the program will be hosted by Historical museum of Plovdiv.
 Plovdiv is the second largest city in Bulgaria and is older than most of the oldest towns in Europe like Rome, Athens or Constantinople.
 The city offers many museums and archaeological monuments.
 Its old part is an imposing open-air museum and here is situated one of the most remarkable sights in Bulgaria - the Ancient Roman Theatre which is still used for open-air performances.

 The main goal of the course is to make students familiar with the basic methods of field archeology, finds processing and field documentation.
 The course consists of two parts: 1.
 Seminars and 2.
 Practicum.
 Each seminar is devoted to specific practical skill, which students will acquire in course of the ongoing excavations and post-field work.
 The emphasis of the course is the practical work done at the field and the different aspects of the field methods required specific skills as drawing, working with geodesic technique, describing and interpreting archaeological situations.
 The Practicum will follow by discussions and working on individual tasks in order to develops student's ability to understand and interpret the archaeological data.

 Upon successful completion of this course, students will:

 • Know the basic methods used in field archeology and in the post-field work.